 An employer can ask their employee for evidence that shows the employee took the leave to deal with family and domestic violence.
 If the employee doesn't provide the requested evidence, they may not get family and domestic violence leave.

 The evidence has to convince a reasonable person that the employee took the leave to deal with the impact of family and domestic violence.

 Employers can ask employees to provide evidence for as little as 1 day or less off work.

-Employers have to take reasonably practicable steps to keep any information about an employee’s situation confidential.
+Employers have to take reasonably practicable steps to keep any information about an employee’s situation confidential when they receive it as part of an application for leave.
 This includes information about the employee giving notice that they’re taking the leave and any evidence they provide.
 Employers are not prevented from disclosing information if: